15 Common Mistakes People Make When Painting a Room

 Starting in the Wrong Spot

 It can make a big difference where you begin painting.
-Many people begin by painting the walls first, but painting the walls first will result in drips and splatters on your freshly painted trim or ceiling.
+Many people begin by painting the walls first, but doing so results in drips and splatters on your freshly painted trim or ceiling.
 In many cases, it’s best to begin with the ceiling and work downward.
 Doing so allows you to solve any mistakes as you fall toward the floor.

 Ignoring Color Testing